carvel-dev/ytt-library-for-kubernetes-demo/README.md

 `kbld` requires Docker CLI (`docker`) available on $PATH as it builds a container based on `simple-app/src/` directory.
 You can grab Docker CLI binaries [here](https://docs.docker.com/install/linux/docker-ce/binaries/).

-If you are using minikube you'll have to expose Docker daemon via `eval $(minikube docker-env)`.
-Otherwise you will have to add configuration (below) for pushing images to `simple-app/manifest.yml` so that built image is available to your Kubernetes cluster.
+If you are using minikube you'll have to expose Docker daemon via `eval $(minikube docker-env)` where `kbld` will run.
+Otherwise, you will have to add configuration (below) for pushing images to `simple-app/manifest.yml` so that built image is available to your Kubernetes cluster.
+(Don't forget to run `docker login` so that images can be pushed.)

 ```yaml
 ---